Are you at the correct stage to appeal?

 If you submit your appeal outside the time limit you must provide reasons for the delay so that the adjudicator can decide whether to allow your appeal out of time.

-You may either submit your appeal through the internet or send it in the post.
+You may either submit your appeal through our website or send it in the post.

 Charges for submitting an appeal

 Please read the notes which accompany the Notice of Appeal carefully.

 One of the first questions on the Notice of Appeal form asks you whether you want a postal decision or a personal hearing.

 If you decide you would like a personal hearing, you should indicate the times you are available to attend the hearing centre in the spaces provided on the Notice of Appeal.
 If you are submitting an appeal on-line you can select your own time and date for the hearing.